KrishSingal/OS-HW6-Scheduler/README.txt

 0 TS    3 98.6 98    5656 user      |           \_ ./../../../part1/run
 7 #7    3 98.7 98    5656 user      |           \_ ./../../../part1/run

+Part 8: Working!!!!!!!!

+Here are our debug steps:

+Here are our testing steps:
+We ran several of our 1 infinite loop processes from part 1 at the same time.
+We noticed that the VM became very slow but continuted to work.
+We then tried to play around with the VM GUI which was incredibly slow but we still found that it worked.
+We then killed our infinite loop processes and launched a bunch of chrome youtube tabs to stream hi-res video.
+This worked but was also very slow.
+With every way that we tested, we found that the more processes that we ran/more things we did on the VM, the slower our VM became.

+We verified all new processes ran on freezer with the ps command.
+We verified that processes shared resources equally with the top command.
+We verified that most all processes (all the ones we expected/desired) were running with freezer when we checked the ps command just after boot.